gan-police/frequency-forensics/README.md

 ## Getting the ffhq experiment to run:
 Download the 128x128 pixel version of the ffhq data sets.
-Insert a foor loop a random seed and code to resize i.e.
+Insert a for loop a random seed and code to resize i.e.
 ``` PIL.Image.fromarray(images[0], 'RGB').resize((128, 128)).save(png_filename)```
 into
 [ffhq-stylegan](https://github.com/NVlabs/stylegan/blob/03563d18a0cf8d67d897cc61e44479267968716b/pretrained_example.py)